 Today, 16 of the original Doric columns remain, giving you a good impression of the size and scale of the newly built temple.
 Its setting, 60 m (200 ft) above the sea, is what lends it its undeniable drama and grandeur, though.

 The views from the site are given over to the deep-blue sea and sky, only interrupted by the craggy tips of the islands of the Saronic Bay.
 On a clear day, the views from the site are far reaching, with the isle of Kea and the Peloponnese visible in the distance.

 Lord Byron was so impressed by Sounion that he carved his name into one of the stones at the base of the temple.
 You can still find it among other graffiti of the age.
 At sunset, when the crowds have eased and the view across the water from the ruins glows a deep red, it’s easy to see why he was so taken with the place.

 Nearby, the scant remains of the Temple of Athena stand on a low hill, built in 470 BC.
 The temple was destroyed in the 1st century AD, but you can still see its foundations.
 From here, a path leads down to a small sandy beach, though there are other larger beaches to the west.

 You can visit Cape Sounion year-round, but it’s at its best between April and October, when warm weather and bright sunshine most enhance the setting.
 July and August are the busiest months, especially at weekends, and the hottest, with temperatures reaching 30 C (86 F).

-Suggested Cape Sounion itinerary
+Suggested itineraries featuring Cape Sounion

 This sample itinerary will give you an idea of what is possible when you travel in Cape Sounion, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.